levidxyz/ZapTrelloToWIP/README.md

 Continue making as you normally do, adding new todos to your Trello list.

-Within 15 minutes, they **automatically** appear in your todo list in **WIP**.
+Within 15 minutes, they **automatically** appear in your product's todo list in **WIP**.

 ### Why 15 minutes?
 That's how often Zaps will check for a trigger (i.e. new Trello card).
 Which means usually your todos will appear in *less* than that time.

-I wouldn't worry about it, unless you're creating *micro* todos that you want to mark as complete just a few minutes after creating them.
+If you want to be able to make todos as complete just a few minutes after creating them, I recommend using the usual `/done` command with @wipbot in Telegram instead.

 ---
 #### Happy making!